 The study had significant limitations.
 It was a relatively small sample size, participants were undergrads (and may therefore not be representative of the entire population), and the link to anxiety or suicidal thoughts was only superficially explored.
-However, there is a simple mechanism that makes sense in this interpretation.
+But it is perhaps the best scientific information on the call of the void, and it seems to make sense.
+In fact, there is a simple mechanism that fits in with this interpretation.

 Basically, your attempt to avoid thinking about something can lead you to do the exact opposite and think about it.
 All it takes is a single thought that can cascade into a chain reaction leading to intrusive thoughts like the call of the void.
 It could also be your brain trying to send a signal to be careful and *not* do that thing.

 “Instead of the high place phenomenon defending the view that everyone has a “death wish” or that “suicide is impulsive,” we propose that at its core, the experience of the high place phenomenon stems from the misinterpretation of a safety or survival signal (e.g., “back up, you might fall”),” the above-mentioned study notes.

 However, much of this happens below the radar of the conscious mind, so this is all pretty much speculation at this point.
 There are no clear studies documenting this phenomenon, and since it’s so difficult to design studies to dive below the conscious level, it’s unlikely that this phenomenon will be fully understood in the near future.